B-Salinas/leetcode/problems/easy/README.txt

   ├─── 2235.
 Add Two Integers
   └─── !
 2595.
 Number of Even and Odd Bits

-* Not found in my leetcode practice history
+* Not in leetcode practice history
 !
 Weekly Contest 337